-For specific inquiries about technology available to you at TTIC, please consult Adam Bohlander, TTIC Director of IT, email@example.com.
+For specific inquiries about technology available to you at TTIC, please consult Adam Bohlander, TTIC Director of IT, email@example.com, by July 31.

-As TTIC is located in a major metropolitan area the issue of safety is taken seriously.
-Besides a very visible presence of City of Chicago Police Department and University of Chicago Police in the area, TTIC recommends looking into the following, to ensure safety when you are living life in Hyde Park and the City of Chicago:
+As TTIC is located in a major metropolitan area, the issue of safety is taken seriously.
+TTIC recommends looking into the following, to ensure safety when you are living life in Hyde Park and the City of Chicago:

 Within the Institute, TTIC follows the same security plan as the University of Chicago (as we share a campus).
 TTIC students should make themselves familiar with University of Chicago emergency procedures.
 At Orientation, TTIC will introduce safety systems such as c-alert, so students can be notified of any emergency, and the convenient UChicago Safety App.

 During your academic career at TTIC, you will have 24 hour access to TTIC facilities.
-You will receive a key and/or key card which you will be responsible for, and it will open door(s) that may be locked after normal working hours and weekends.
+You will receive a key and/or key card which you will be responsible for, and it will open door(s) and activate elevators that are locked after normal working hours and weekends.

 (On some national holidays however, the building(s) may be locked to any access, even with a key/keycard.
 You will be notified in advance of these holidays.)